CycloneDX/sbom-utility/README.md

 ## Running

-For convenience, assure that the required `config.json` and optional `license.json` and `custom.json` configuration files are copied to the same directory as the executable.
+For convenience, the default `config.json` and optional `license.json` configuration files have been embedded in the executable and used if none are provided on the command line using the `--config-schema` or `--config-license` flags respectively.

-By default, the executable attempts to load the rall configuration files from the same path where the executable is run from.
-If you choose to keep them in a different directory, you will have to supply their relative locations using command flags.
+When providing configuration files using command line flags, the executable attempts to load them from the same path where the executable is run from.
+If you choose to keep them in a different directory, you will have to supply their location relative to the executable along with the filename.

 ##### MacOS - Granting executable permission